learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ![Master of Big O](https://media.giphy.com/media/dRk2vIzh5v0NG/200w_d.gif)

-**Big O is a way to compare algorithms to each other.** It doesn't make sense to compare, for example, the number of seconds that some algorithm takes to complete because that would be different on different computers.
-It also would be different given different inputs.
+**Big O is a way to compare algorithms to each other.** It doesn't make sense to compare, for example, the number of seconds that some algorithm takes to complete.
+The algorithm will take a vastly different amount of physical time to run on IBM's Watson (a super computer) as compared to your MacBook as compared to your grandma's PC from 2004.
+The runtime will also  be different given the size of the input.
 So developers need some way to describe algorithms' efficiency in relation to each other in an abstract and high-level way.

 Why is this important?
 As programmers, we will balance the  **_efficiency_** of an algorithm against the amount of **_space in memory_** that an algorithm requires.